How to Increase Your Gut Brain Connection Through Diet

 What are some of the benefits of having a healthy gut brain connection?

-The benefits of having a healthy gut brain connection are crucial to your long-term health.
-The main benefits are:
+The benefits of having a healthy gut brain connection are crucial to your long-term health, they are:

 - Reduced inflammation

-- Gut health as the cornerstone of all health
+- Proper digestion as the cornerstone of all health

 - Decreased depression and anxiety risks